What is Probation Without Verdict (PWOV)?

-Under 1972 Act 64, Section 17, the court may place a person under probation without verdict if the person pleads nolo contendere (no contest) or guilty to any nonviolent offense under this act and the person proves he is drug dependent.
+Under 1972 Act 64, Section 17, the court may place a person under probation without verdict, if the person pleads nolo contendere (no contest) or guilty to any nonviolent offense under this act and the person proves he is drug dependent.

 Not everyone who applies for the program is accepted.
 Certain qualifications must be met.
-An experienced drug lawyer can help you with the court proceedings and fighting for the best possible outcome in your case.
+An experienced drug lawyer can help you with the court proceedings and fight for the best possible outcome in your case.

 *** Our goal is to avoid jail for our clients.
 Call Ketchel Law Today.***